 Essentials for Keeping Your Dogs Safe and Comfortable Outside

-One of the most important elements of comfortable outdoor living for your dogs is an insulated outdoor dog kennel and run.
+One of the most important elements of comfortable outdoor living for your dogs is an insulated dog kennel and run.
 The insulated dog kennel can recreate the environment in your home if you add a climate control feature.
 This includes a heat source in cold weather and a cooling source in hot weather.
-Your insulated kennel should be connected to a source of electricity to make these amenities possible.
+Your insulated dog kennel should be connected to a source of electricity to make these amenities possible.
 Be sure to find a dog kennel builder that offers an electrical option.

 AniInsulated dog kennel and run should also include shelter from the sun and rain and a clean floor area that is raised at least several inches from the ground.
 Your dogs should have a designated spot to relieve themselves.
 You should also be cleaning up after your dogs regularly.
 Food and water sources should be kept fresh and clean at all times.

-In order to thrive in an outdoor environment, your dogs should have a space to move around without being tied to a leash.
+In order to thrive in an outdoor environment, your dogs should have space to move around without being tied to a leash.
 The space doesn’t need to be very large, but your dogs should have frequent opportunities for exercise in a larger space where they can run and play under supervision.